|Cash Back Rating:||4.6 / 5|

 This is a great perk as it gives you a chance to try out the card and see if it’s a good fit for your goals and spending habits.
 The new welcome offer’s six-month timeframe for reaching the spending threshold is also a big plus — that’s double the amount of time you’d get with most rewards card bonus offers.

-Multiple cash back redemption options
+Cash back redemption options

 Unfortunately, you can’t apply your cash back toward automatic redemptions, direct deposits or travel bookings through American Express Travel.
 However, you do have full access to the booking portal if you’re interested in travel, so you can use your cash back toward a statement credit to offset the cost.